bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ~~~~~~~~~~~~~~~~

 To create a categorical axis, specify a
-:class:`~bokeh.models.ranges.FactorRange` for one of the plot ranges (or a
+:class:`~bokeh.models.ranges.FactorRange` for one of the plot's ranges or a
-list of factors to be converted to one).
+list of factors to be converted to one.
 Here's an example:

 .. bokeh-plot:: docs/user_guide/examples/plotting_categorical_axis.py
     :source-position: above